 Men's Health - what you need to know

-Mr Zafar Maan, Consultant Urologist gives some top tips and reminds us all of some simple warning signs that can prompt the early diagnosis of serious conditions such as bladder and testicular cancer.
+Mr Zafar Maan, Consultant Urologist gives some top tips and reminds us all of some simple warning signs that can prompt the early diagnosis of serious conditions such as diabetes and prostate cancer:

-Men’s health - early detection of serious health conditions is central to this service and includes:
+Men’s Health check - early detection of serious health conditions is central to this service and includes:

-• 'Q risk’ calculates individual risk of heart attack or stroke
+• 'Q risk’ calculation of your risk of having a heart attack or stroke

 • Full medical history